 Establishing the exchange

 New Mexico’s path to establishing an exchange was atypical.
-New Mexico Gov. Susana Martinez, a Republican who opposes the federal health reform law, has been the driving force in establishing an exchange and advocating for the state-run model.
+Then-Governor Susana Martinez, a Republican who opposed the federal health reform law, was the driving force in establishing an exchange and advocating for the state-run model.

 New Mexico health insurance exchange links

 Guide to the New Mexico Health Insurance Exchange